christiangemesi/bachelorarbeit/README.md

 > 8. Open the application in your browser <br>
 >    liveserver: https://www.fhnw.ch/de/die-fhnw/bibliotheken/bibliothek-brugg-windisch/themenkisten/user <br>
 >    testserver: server1120.cs.technik.fhnw.ch/user <br>
+>
+>    If the application is run for the very first time the database needs to be importet manually. (see step 7 of the [Installation Development Environment](#Installation Development Environment))  <br>
 >    Setup is now complete.
 9. Can be skipped and only needs to be done whenever you want to take the application offline. <br>

 > 9. Take the application offline <br>